enisz/igdb/db/assets/templates/03-the-wrapper.md

 **Endpoint URL**: `https://api.igdb.com/v4/artwork/count`

 **Parameters**:
- - `$query`: an apicalypse formatted query string or a configured IGDBQueryBuilder instance
+ - `$query` [optional]: an apicalypse formatted query string or a configured IGDBQueryBuilder instance.
+If called with an empty string, or without parameter then all records will be counted.

 **Returns**: the number of records matching the filter query